 Apply Now — Application deadline is Aug.
 15, 2021.

 If you find yourself asking these questions, then the Greensboro AHEC Scholars Program is for you.
 Scholars will develop new skills and are introduced to an interprofessional framework that will be crucial to improving health and health care.
 We teach, model and encourage a love of learning, collaboration and compassion for others.
 Working collaboratively to ensure every student achieves academically, socially and emotionally.

 "WIIFM?" - What's in it for me?

-The Greensboro AHEC Scholars Program will meet virtually approximately six times a year, totaling 40 hours of didactic teaching.
-Forty hours of clinical work will need to be scheduled on a rolling basis as your academic schedule permits.
-Selected applicants to participate in the program will receive a stipend subject to academic or institutional approval.
+The two-year Greensboro AHEC Scholars Program will meet virtually approximately six times a year, totaling 80 hours of didactic teaching.
+Eighty hours of clinical work will need to be scheduled on a rolling basis as your academic schedule permits.
+Applicants selected to participate in the program will receive a stipend subject to academic or institutional approval.
 Upon completion of the program, NC AHEC Scholars receive the AHEC Community Health Scholar certification, setting them apart from other students in an increasingly competitive environment.

 You will cultivate a number of professional skills including but not limited to:

 - Problem-solving, decision making, resourcefulness, working on a team, self-discipline and commitment.

 - Your certification as an AHEC Community Health Scholar will announce to the world that you have the knowledge, skills, and attitude necessary to make a difference in healthcare.

 - As an NC AHEC Scholar, you’ll have access to a vast network, statewide NC AHEC resources, and more—including the AHEC Digital Library, which you’ll find useful throughout your career in healthcare.